Best economical 4x4s, SUVs and crossovers

-The phrase Sports Utility Vehicle, or SUV, has become common in today’s new-car market.
-The phrase tends to conjure up images of big, tough, tall 4x4-type vehicles, and this category of car has long been one of the most competitive on the market because everybody loves their road presence and go anywhere, do-anything attitude.
+The phrase Sports Utility Vehicle, or SUV for short, has become common in today’s new-car market.
+The phrase tends to conjure up images of big, tough, tall 4x4-type vehicles, and this category of car has long been one of the most competitive on the market because everybody loves their road presence and go-anywhere, do-anything capability.

 Very few people are in love with their running costs, though.
-A big, four-wheel drive SUV takes a lot of mechanical effort to move, and its engine will probably consume enough fuel to give even the fittest of wallets severe shortages of breath.
-Fortunately, never willing to miss out on a sales opportunity, car manufacturers have realised that not everybody needs an SUV’s powerful all-terrain capability – especially when forgoing this leads to lower running costs.
+A large, four-wheel drive SUV takes a lot of mechanical effort to move, and its engine will probably consume enough fuel to give even the fittest of wallets severe shortages of breath.
+Fortunately, never willing to miss out on a sales opportunity, car manufacturers have realised that not everybody needs an SUV’s powerful all-terrain capability – especially when opting for a model with two-wheel drive leads to lower running costs.

 For the most part today’s SUVs are fairly heavily road-biased; the beaten track being by far their most common habitat.
 Increasingly, though, they are becoming available with no real rough-terrain capability at all, with many being offered with two-wheel drive variants.
 While this could be seen as defeating the point of the SUV, the truth couldn’t be more different, because every other attribute remains intact.
 Though tackling off-road trails is no longer on the menu, you still get the high driving position and commanding view of the road, the same road presence and the same desirable image.